 This six-page brief distills findings from the USAID report Operationalizing Health and Education Coordination for a broader audience of implementers, policymakers, and practitioners.
 The brief responds to the themes that emerged during focus group discussions with health and education staff from 10 USAID country missions in Sub-Saharan Africa, and provides operationally-oriented resources to further guide cross-sectoral program planning.

 This Microlearning Toolkit is a living site.
 We encourage you to share with us how you use these products and to suggest additional tools to further build this School Health and Nutrition Microlearnings Toolkit!
-Share with us at email@example.com.
+Share with us in this form.